Tequila: Tequila glasses

-When served neat (without any additional ingredients), tequila is most often served in a narrow shot glass called a caballito (little horse, in Spanish), but can often be found in anything from a snifter to a tumbler.
+When served neat (without any additional ingredients), tequila is most often served in a narrow shot glass called a caballito (little horse in Spanish), but can often be found in anything from a snifter to a tumbler.

 The Consejo Regulador del Tequila approved an "official tequila glass" in 2002 called the Ouverture Tequila glass, made by Riedel.

 The margarita glass, frequently rimmed with salt or sugar, is a staple for the entire genre of tequila-based mixed drinks, including the margarita.

 Cocktails

 A variety of cocktails are made with tequila, including the margarita, a cocktail that helped make tequila popular in the United States.
 The traditional margarita uses tequila, Cointreau, and lime juice, though many variations exist.
-A popular cocktail in Mexico is the Paloma.
+A popular cocktail in Mexico is the Paloma, which is traditionally a highball of tequila and a grapefruit-flavored soda, but can also be made as a carbonated sour akin to a Tom Collins or gin rickey with tequila, fresh grapefruit juice, simple syrup, and plain carbonated water.
 Also, a number of martini variants involve tequila, and a large number of tequila drinks are made by adding fruit juice.
 These include the Tequila Sunrise and the Matador.
 Sodas and other carbonated drinks are a common mixer, as in the Tequila Slammer.
-Other popular cocktails are the Acapulco cocktail, Bloody Aztec Chimayó Cocktail, Mexican martini, Mojito Blanco and Vampiro.
+Other popular cocktails are the Acapulco cocktail, Chimayó Cocktail, Mexican martini, Mojito Blanco, Vampiro and Ranch Water.